opencredit/badgeos/readme.txt

 *   Reviewed submissions
 *   Auto-approving submissions
 *   Nominations and review
-*   Site activity (triggers based on commenting and logging in to your site)
+*   Site activity (triggers based on publising posts and pages, commenting and logging in to your site)
 *   Completing specific other achievements one or a specific number of times
 *   Completing one, select or all achievements of a specific type
 *   Point thresholds